Eight in ten people who buy tickets for events think extra ticket fees are a rip-off.

-This includes commission, booking fees, service charges, administration charges, credit card fees and delivery.
+This includes any commission, booking fees, service charges, administration charges, credit card fees and delivery costs.

-You might be able to avoid some or all fees by booking at the venue in person and paying in cash – some venues will charge you a fee to use a debit or credit card.
+Although you might be able to avoid some or all fees by booking at the venue in person and paying in cash, some venues will still charge you a fee to use a debit or credit card.

-The typical way that most ticket sellers and secondary websites earn money is through the additional service fees they charge customers.
+The typical way that most ticket sellers and secondary ticket sellers earn money is through the additional fees they charge their customers.

-These extra service charges create a contract between you and the ticket seller, so they're obliged to get you your tickets in time.
+These extra charges create a contract between you and the ticket seller, so the seller is obliged to make sure you receive your tickets in time for your event.

-It's not only ticket agents that charge service fees.
-Theatres can also add a service charge if you use their online or phone services to book tickets.
-The same applies for many major event venues.
+It's not only ticket agents that charge service fees though.
+Theatres can also add a service charge if you buy tickets online or over the phone.

 - A service charge can be called different names.
-Look out for a processing fee, commission, transaction fee, or order processing fee – these could all be service charges
+Look out for processing fees, commission, transaction fees, or order processing fees

 - Don’t rely on promotional advertising to give you the full price you’ll pay when you buy tickets